 Diagram

-How Does Zenith Carburetor Work?
+How Does a Zenith Carburetor Work?

-The working of a zenith carburetor is less complex and can be easily understood.
+The workings of a zenith carburetor are less complex and can be easily understood.
 When no fuel is needed, fuel from the fuel tank enters the float chamber through a route that is blocked by a spindle in the float chamber.
+The fuel supply to the fuel chamber is blocked and unblocked by this spindle, which rotates up and down.

 When the fuel flow to the fuel chamber is reduced, the two floats drop, along with the two balls.
 Because the balls and the spindle are connected like a seesaw, when the balls fall, the spindle rises, clearing the fuel channel to the fuel chamber.

 On the other hand, as the fuel supply in the fuel chamber increases, the two float, and the balls rise as well.
 Because of the seesaw link between the balls and the spindle, when the balls rise, the spindle falls.
+The path is stopped when the spindle falls down, and the fuel supply to the fuel chamber is cut off.

 When the engine is at low speed, the choke is opened, and the air travels through the venturi, increasing the velocity of the air while decreasing the pressure.
 Because the fuel chamber has a high pressure due to air pressure while the venturi has low pressure.